 - Vehicles can only be driven by personnel that have received appropriate training and have read this manual.
-Subcontractors should also receive training and comply with the instructions of this manual. - Vehicles can be driven only for the purpose of loading/unloading, parking and for working through the schedule of care measures. - It is recommended for the manufacturers to provide the logistics service providers with the dimensions and weight of the whole product range beforehand, to guarantee appropriate preparation for the cargo to be transported and avoid safety and liability problems.
+Subcontractors should also receive training and comply with the instructions of this manual. - Vehicles can be driven only for the purpose of loading/unloading, parking and for working through the schedule of care measures. - It is recommended for the manufacturers to provide the logistics service providers with the dimensions and weight of the whole product range beforehand, to guarantee appropriate preparation for the cargo to be transported and avoid safety and liability problems; also recommended to provide the handling/driving manual of each vehicle to ensure safe and appropriate handling.